synilogic/AiAgentCRM/USER_PANEL_ENHANCEMENTS.md

 ## Conclusion

-The user panel enhancements transform the AI Agent CRM into a comprehensive, modern platform that addresses the evolving needs of businesses.
+The user panel enhancements transform the Ai Agentic CRM into a comprehensive, modern platform that addresses the evolving needs of businesses.
 With improved functionality, better user experience, and enhanced collaboration capabilities, users can now manage their customer relationships more effectively and efficiently.

 ### Key Achievements
 ✅ **Enhanced Dashboard** - Real-time metrics and goal tracking